Montana-Media-Arts/webDesignFall2024/_docs/topic-07/08-audio/page-05.md

 ### controls
-When the `controls` attribute is supplied it indicates the browser should supply its own controls for playback.
-If you do not use this attribute, no controls will be shown by default.
+When the `controls` attribute is supplied, the browser should supply its own controls for playback.
+No controls will be shown by default if you do not use this attribute.

 ### loop